Victoria Beckham Poses In Her Perfect Pantry And All Anyone Can See Is The Background

 The former Spice Girl, 46, shared a new pic to Instagram as she took a coffee break in an unusual place.
-In the photo, Victoria sat perched on a bench in her walk-in pantry as she drank from a large white mug with the letter “V” on it.
+In the photo, Victoria sat on a bench in her walk-in pantry as she drank from a large white mug with the letter “V” on it.

 The fashion designer was dressed in casual jeans and a navy pullover as she seemingly hid away from the hustle and bustle of her busy house.

-Large shelves holding bags of pasta, canned goods, ketchup, and jam bottles, and more could be seen lined up in the background.
-All of the labels on the products were face forward in the perfectly organized pantry.
+Large shelves holding bags of pasta, canned goods, ketchup, jam bottles, and more were lined up in the background.
+All the labels on the products were faced forward in the perfectly organized pantry.

 In the caption, Victoria joked that she was hanging out in her “office,” and she included the work from home hashtag at the end of her post.